Dedication (Gary U.S. Bonds album)

 The album was re-released in 1994 on the Razor Edge label of Razor & Tie music, and then again in 2009 on BGO Records, paired with On the Line.

-In a 2016 career retrospective interview with Pods & Sods, Gary revealed that a few additional songs and outtakes recorded during this time may eventually be released.
+In a 2016 career retrospective interview with Pods & Sods, Bonds revealed that a few additional songs and outtakes recorded during this time may eventually be released.

+Critical reception

+Music writer Dave Marsh called Dedication "one of the most successful comeback albums in rock & roll history".